mewije/ansible-doc/Inventory_file.md

 target_node1   ansible_host=198.168.1.51
 target_node2   ansible_host=198.168.1.52
 ```
+For instance, in the previous section we used the *ansible_host* variable that simply told Ansible where to search for the IP address of a managed node.
 Then verify the inventory list to check if the nodes are referenced by aliases.

 ```
 ansible-inventory -i project_dir/inventory --list ansible -i inventory -m ping target_node1